Site icon Circuit Ideas for You

 Think like music conductor who tell each instrument when to play.

-In speaker system a Simple Passive Crossover Network Circuit for Loudspeakers do same thing but with sound.
+In a speaker system, a Simple Passive Crossover Network Circuit for Loudspeakers does the same thing but with sound.

 Woofer make big boom sound, tweeter make small squeaky sound and sometimes mid driver make sound in middle.